Man shot multiple times while at an event in Jamestown

 JAMESTOWN, N.Y. — The Jamestown Police Department said a man is recovering after being shot multiple times early Sunday morning.

-Officers were called to the National Comedy Center on Cherry Street shortly after 1:30 a.m. on reports of shots being fired.
-The center was reportedly hosting a private event where a large number of people were in attendance.
+Officers were called to the 200 block of Cherry Street shortly after 1:30 a.m. on reports of shots being fired.
+A facility there was reportedly hosting a private event where a large number of people were in attendance.

-When police got to the scene, Jamestown Police Officers were told that a man had been shot and was still inside the center.
-But police said due to the large crowd inside and out, officers had a difficult time getting inside and applying life-saving measures to the victim.
+When police got to the scene, Jamestown Police officers were told that a man had been shot and was still inside the building.
+But police said due to the large crowd inside and out, officers had a difficult time getting inside, where they were eventually able to apply life-saving measures to the victim.

-With the assistance of other officers, they were eventually able to get to the victim, apply a tourniquet, and get the victim outside to safety and to an ambulance.
+With the assistance of other officers, responders on the scene were eventually able to get to the victim, apply a tourniquet, and get the victim outside to safety and to an ambulance.

 Police said the victim was shot multiple times in his lower body.
 He was taken to UPMC Chautauqua and then transferred to UPMC Hamot where he underwent surgery.